mbugyis/Fraud_Detection_Project/README.md

-#

-The team members have drafted their project, including the following:

-## Selected topic: Automating Credit Card Fraud Detection
+# Selected topic: Automating Credit Card Fraud Detection

-Credit cards are now a ubiquitous part of daily life.
+Rationale: Credit cards are now a ubiquitous part of daily life.
 As such the increased use comes with it the greater possiblity of fraud.
 Consumers need to feel confident in their use and in the bank's ability to detect and respond to fraudulent charges quickly.

 ## Description of the source of data